For media companies, a contrarian idea: College football’s cancellation might be a good thing

 Experts say there’s another big reason networks might want college football to go away entirely in the fall — it could allow them to show NFL games on Saturday.

-A provision in the 60-year-old Sports Broadcasting Act prevents the pro league from showing games on Saturdays during the college football season.
+A provision in the nearly 60-year-old Sports Broadcasting Act prevents the pro league from showing games on Saturdays during the college football season.
 If all five conferences cancel this fall, networks and the NFL are likely to push for — and get — dispensation to show highly rated pro games on Saturday.

-“I think if Comcast, which has a huge lobbying presence in Washington, watches college football get canceled we’ll see that small paragraph adapted to allow NFL games on Saturday,” said Anthony Crupi, an expert on advertising from sports-business outlet Sportico.
-"There are a lot of incentives for them [to do away with it].”
+“I think if Comcast, which has a huge lobbying presence in Washington, watches college football get canceled, we’ll see that small paragraph adapted to allow NFL games on Saturday,” said Anthony Crupi, an expert on advertising from sports-business outlet Sportico.
+“There are a lot of incentives for them [to do away with it].”

 Without the NFL, Fox and ESPN would need to come up with replacement programming, but alternate sports or reruns could cheaply fill the time.

-There are, experts acknowledged, some hidden economic drawbacks if the games aren’t played.
+There are, industry experts acknowledged, some hidden economic drawbacks if the games aren’t played.

 One of the largest is that conglomerates’ negotiation of carriage fees — the amount a cable or satellite provider pays to a network per subscriber — is contingent on fresh programming.
 If Fox Sports 1, the company’s cable network, doesn’t offer enough games, carriers can claim the network is violating its carriage agreement and resist paying those fees.